bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

   imin= 0,                       !
 Run molecular dynamics.
   nstlim=15000,                  !
 Number of MD-steps to be performed. dt=0.002,                      !
 Time step (ps)
   irest=1,                       !
-Restart the simulation
+Restart the simulation and read coordinates and velocities from the restart file provided in -c ntx=5,                         !
-  ntx=5,                         !
 Initial file contains coordinates and velocities. ntpr=500, ntwx=500, ntwr=500,  !
-Output options
-  cut=8.0,                       ! non-bond cut off
+Output options cut=8.0,                       ! non-bond cut off